k4ven/Auto_Windows_Python_venv_Install/README.md

   6- I modify the file main_idle_file.txt and replace hello_world.py -> app.py

   7- I execute 01_venv_cmd.bat.
-In the resulting cmd prompt, I install the package numpy I need to the virtual environnement with the command "pip install numpy" then close it.
+In the resulting cmd prompt, I install the package numpy in the virtual environnement with the command "pip install numpy" then close it.

   8- Every time I install a new package, I execute 03_save_requirements.bat.